conversejs/converse.js/docs/source/other_frameworks.rst

-This lets us avoid having a global ``converse`` API object (accessible via ``windows.converse``), and instead we can get hold of the converse API via angular's dependency injection, when we specify it as a dependency for our angular components.
+This lets us avoid having a global ``converse`` API object (accessible via ``windows.converse``), and instead we can get hold of the converse API via angular's dependency injection when we specify it as a dependency for our angular components.

 Below is an example code that wraps converse.js as an angular.js service.